14th April 2025

 b) Authorising of the payments.
 To resolve to authorise the BACS payments listed by the RFO and certify invoices.

-It was proposed by Cllr Bayston and seconded by Cllr Mrs Hopkins that the BACS payments and invoices could be signed.
+It was proposed by Cllr Gallagher and seconded by Cllr Mrs Hopkins that the BACS payments and invoices could be signed.

 All agreed.
 Carried.